Manitowoc in Manitowoc County, Wisconsin — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in these topic lists: Military • Waterways & Vessels.
 In addition, it is included in the National Historic Landmarks series list.
 A significant historical year for this entry is 1986.

 Location.
 44° 5.553′ N, 87° 39.331′ W. Marker is in Manitowoc, Wisconsin, in Manitowoc County.
-Marker can be reached from Maritime Drive.
+It can be reached from Maritime Drive.
 Touch for map.
 Marker is in this post office area: Manitowoc WI 54220, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-U.S.S.
+At least 8 other markers are within walking distance of this marker: U.S.S.
 Peto (SS 265) (here, next to this marker); U.S.S.
 Pogy (SS 266) (here, next to this marker); U.S.S.
 Pompon (SS 267) (here, next to this marker); U.S.S.
 Puffer (SS 268) (here, next to this marker); U.S.S.
 Rasher (SS 269) (here, next to this marker); U.S.S.
 Raton (SS 270) (here, next to this marker); U.S.S.
 Ray (SS 271) (here, next to this marker); U.S.S.
 Redfin (SS 272) (here, next to this marker).
 Touch for a list and map of all markers in Manitowoc.

 Regarding U.S.S.
 Cobia.
 National Register of Historic Places: